How to configure multiple LDAP server hosts in Apache version 2.2.

 AuthBasicProvider ldap1 ldap2

-For more information, see the Apache 2.2 online documentation.
+For more information, see the Apache online documentation for the mod_authn_core and mod_auth_basic modules.

 Also, I’m not able to use the “new” service alias syntax in all cases, as it relies on the assumption that BasicAuth is used; on some systems, we’re using an odd combination of Webauth/Kerberos for authentication, and LDAP for authorization, so a `AuthBasicProvider` definition would be ineffective in that environment.